 The Fall Economic Development Toolbox

-This yearly event will be held on Thursday, November 30, 2017, at the Crowne Plaza Lansing West Hotel in Lansing, Michigan.
+This yearly event will be held on Thursday, November 18, 2021, at Crowne Plaza Lansing West, Lansing.

-Both state and local professionals join together to take a fresh look at both current and new programs used by economic and community development professionals.
+Both state and local professionals join together to take a fresh look at the components comprehensively, from both an informational and implementation aspect.

 In order to develop the best conference, a volunteer committee of MEDA members meets regularly to plan The Fall Economic Development Toolbox and other MEDA membership programs.
 Click here to learn more about the Education Committee.

 Thanking Our Sponsors

 Together the multi-disciplinary Montrose Group team delivers 65 collective years of economic development, lobbying, site development, and project financing experience.
 The Montrose Group illustrates that relationships matter as much as knowledge of corporate site location, economic development planning, and lobbying when transforming companies or communities.
 Contact Montrose Group.